solidi/writing/56-driven-to-optimize-for-nice.md

 ## Thinly Settled Now, but Eventually a Thickly Future Problem

 As our trip ended and we made our way back, I enjoyed the signs that read "[Thickly Settled](https://www.mass.gov/info-details/speed-limits-in-thickly-settled-or-business-districts)," a happy tour of regional flair not found elsewhere except on Route 28.
 The reality is these signs indicate specific changes in the rules of the road.
 And I wondered what happens when AI becomes intermingled with humans to its saturation.

-As I write, it's hardly existent.
+As I write, driverless vehicles hardly exist.

 My understanding of automation trials of humans not at the wheel has been [successful in modern American cities](https://www.smithsonianmag.com/smart-news/driverless-taxis-are-coming-to-san-francisco-180980202/) within limited optimized goals of taxiing to direct points.
 There are also ongoing [company trials](https://www.globaltrademag.com/artificial-intelligence-the-trucking-industrys-biggest-asset/) with trucking AI which optimize for maximum efficiency and safety.
 Finally, car manufacturers offer [level 2 consumer controls](https://www.nhtsa.gov/technology-innovation/automated-vehicles-safety) where a human supervises the operation.